Concordium/concordium-base/smart-contracts/docs/src/tutorials/piggy-bank/writing.rst

 initialization that everything is set up as expected, but more about this later.

+.. [#valid-name] The contract name is only allowed to consist of ASCII alphanumeric or punctuation characters, and is not allowed to contain the ``.`` symbol.

 Define interaction with piggy banks
 ===================================

-We have now defined how instances of our smart contract are created and the smart contract is in principle a valid contract at this point.
+We have now defined how instances of our smart contract are created and the smart contract is in principle a valid contract.
 However, we would also like to define how to interact with instances of our contract.
 Specifically how to insert GTU and how to smash a piggy bank.